ytyeoh/opencart-cheatsheet/payment.md

 need mayabnk account, credit card charges only tell upon approve.

 The Merchant Rate, setup fee (if applicable) and annual maintenance fee (if applicable) will be provided in the Letter of Offer upon application approved.

+No mention on FPX, should be *FREE*, only for maybank.

 * ### SenangPay